 - In the event the value of the prize exceeds $2,000, file a written report indicating the contest winner with the Régie within 60 days of naming the prize winner

-- Keep all entry forms, documents, and other vouchers that the Régie could use to confirm that the contest was carried out properly for 120 days following the announcement of the prize winner
+- Keep all entry forms, documents, and other vouchers that the Régie could use to confirm that the contest was carried out properly and hold them for 120 days following the announcement of the prize winner

 5. Changes or cancellations